Und3rf10w/external_c2_framework/skeletons/frameworks/cobalt_strike/FRAMEWORK_DEFINITONS.md

     # Replaced with the name of the dll that the client will refer to the embedded dll as
     # * - Defined by user
-    # Must be passed as an escaped string in r'aw' format
     cdll_name = ```[var:::cdll_name]```
 ```
 ----